 Millions of Americans invest for their retirement through workplace-sponsored 401(k) retirement savings plans.
 The 401(k) has largely replaced the pension plans that used to exist among private enterprise, placing more of the onus on employees to save for their own retirement.

 While many American workers have access to quality 401(k) plans, with numerous savings and investment options, many others find that their choices are limited.
 And many of them wish for more variety and better selection among their retirement savings options.

-A common question that some retirees have is, “Can I invest in gold with my 401(k)?”
+A common question that some investors have is, “Can I invest in gold with my 401(k)?”
 While the short answer is no, a more nuanced look at 401(k) investment options returns a qualified yes.
 If you have 401(k) assets that you’re looking to invest in gold, read on to learn how you can do it.